o1iv3r/ClustImpute/README.md

 ClustImpute(X,nr_cluster)
 ```

 However, it is strongly advised to tune the other parameters.
-For a detailed example please refer to the vignette
+For a detailed example please refer to the vignette.

 ``` r
 vignette("Example_on_simulated_data")